haiwen/seafile-admin-docs/manual/upgrade/upgrade_notes_for_11.0.x.md

 * Improved compatibility across different systems.
 Python code is more portable than the previous C implementation.
 * Consistent handling of users whether they login via LDAP or other methods like email/password.

-The upgrade script will merge ccnet_db.LDAPImported table to ccnet_db.EmailUsers table.
+You need to run `migrate_ldapusers.py` script to merge ccnet_db.LDAPImported table to ccnet_db.EmailUsers table.
 The setting files need to be changed manually.
+(See more details below)

 ### OAuth authentication and other SSO methods